Top 10 art exhibitions outside of London this summer

-Pack your bags, grab your camera and head for the open road: these are the best exhibitions that may just tempt you on a mini-break.
+Pack your bags, grab your camera and head for the open road: these are the best exhibitions across the UK that may just tempt you on a mini-break.

 As one of the greatest masterpieces of 18th-century Baroque architecture in the UK, you never really need another reason to visit Blenheim Palace.
 But Blenheim's solo exhibition of visionary French artist Yves Klein may be just the one you need to tempt you on a day trip out of the capital.